top of page

 About me photo France 2.jpg

 Hello!
 My name is Sheri Scurr.
 I am a certified equine-assisted experiential learning professional and connection-based horsemanship coach.
 (My experiential learning certification is through the Equine Experiential Education Association - E3A.)
-My goal is to help people seeking personal or professional growth experience the special gifts of horses and to help horse owners deepen their relationship connection with their horses.
-Horses are master teachers if we learn to listen to their wisdom.
-My hobbies include trailing riding, horseback archery, and ceramics.

-Horsemanship philosophy.
-Although my horsemanship journey has included many styles and disciplines, my approach in horsemanship coaching is to create true connection where horses choose to be a willing partner.
+Therefore, my approach in horsemanship coaching is to help you create a trusting and heart-centered relationship where your horse chooses to be with you as a willing partner, which is not the same as a horse choosing "join-up" to avoid pressure or to receive a treat.
 I have personally studied with some amazing people, such as Federic Pignon and Magali Delgado (Cavalia), Karen Rohlf (Dressage Naturally) Linda Kohanov (Eponaquest), and Caroline Beste (The Tao of Horsemanship).
 I also study and closely follow Carolyn Resnik, Warwick Schiller, Linda Tellington Jones, Mark Rashid and Dr. Stephen Peters (neuroscientist and horseman).
 The core of all of this learning for me is connection.
-Thus, my horsemanship coaching is not about method or technique, it is about learning how to connect with the horse.
-To be authentic and connected with a horse, you need to show up authentically and congruently inside yourself.
-As we work with the horses, you experience the dance of listening and asking, of noticing and being intentional, of leading and following.
-It is this attunement in relationship that creates trust and responsiveness.
-As Mark Rashid says: "“Horsemanship is the art of mastering our own movements, thoughts, emotions and behavior.
-Not the horses.”
+To be authentic and connected with a horse, we need to show up authentically and congruently inside.

 bottom of page